kyro-sec/NoiseGrey/README.md

 # Howdy howdy!

-I have gathered some of my relevant coding experience in relation to the job qualifications/preferred qualifications.
+I have gathered some of my relevant coding experience in relation to the job qualifications/preferred qualifications for the Research Analyst position with GreyNoise Intelligence!
+Hopefully this is of help for you all.
 I have yet to learn much about creating network traffic signatures, but I will update the directory with projects I take on to learn more about creating them!

 ## setup.py